 - Diabetes and other disease conditions.

 Ayurveda Remedies for Healing of Wounds: Ayurveda is based on experiential knowledge of the observations and the experience over eras.
-More than 1000 medicinal plants are involved in managing of diverse forms of diseases 8.
+More than 1000 medicinal plants are involved in the diverse managing forms of diseases 8.
 A large number of indigenous plants having healing activities are recorded in Ayurvedic literature.
-According to Ayurveda healing of wound is “Vranaropaka”.
-First reference of wound was in Agnibesha Samhita by Maharshi Agnibesha (Varna).
-Maharshi Sushruta in Sushruta Samhita enlightened the healing process of wound.
-According to the Ayurveda, wound is the disruption of lining membrane that after healing leaves a mark.
+According to Ayurveda healing of the wound is “Vranaropaka.”
+The first reference of the wound was in Agnibesha Samhita by Maharshi Agnibesha (Varna).
+Maharshi Sushruta in Sushruta Samhita enlightened the healing process of the wound.
+According to the Ayurveda, the wound is the disruption of the lining membrane that after healing leaves a mark.

-Need of Work: The management of wound healing is a complicated and lengthy process.
-Certain factors that influence wound healing include bacterial infection, movement of wound edges, drugs, obesity, nutritional deficiency and site of wound.
-A microbial infection of wounds poses a challenge to the treatment of wounds and process of wound healing.
-A main problem with wounds is the high risk of infection, hence, if an agent active against these microorganisms causing the infection is used in the healing process, it will then help to decrease the risk of infection and the overall time for wound healing can be reduced significantly.
+The Need for Work: The management of wound healing is a complicated and lengthy process.
+Certain factors that influence wound healing include bacterial infection, movement of wound edges, drugs, obesity, nutritional deficiency and site of a wound.
+Microbial infection of wounds poses a challenge to the treatment of wounds and the process of wound healing.
+The main problem with wounds is the high risk of infection, hence, if an agent active against these microorganisms causing the infection is used in the healing process, it will then help to decrease the risk of infection and the overall time for wound healing can be reduced significantly.
 For example, it is very easy for bacteria to enter through the broken skin and penetrate the rest of the body.
-Bacteria colonize wounds within 48 h after injury and bacteria such as Staphylococcus aureus, P. aeruginosa, and Streptococcus spp. may cause infection and this may prolong inflammatory phase of wound healing.
+Bacteria colonize wounds within 48 h after injury and bacteria such as Staphylococcus aureus, P. aeruginosa, and Streptococcus spp. may cause infection and this may prolong the inflammatory phase of wound healing.

 The present article contains the collective data of plants having wound healing activity and their formulations.
-Many wound healing formulations are available in diverse dosage forms which are having their own advantages and disadvantages.
-Exhaustive literature survey was conducted for research articles on wound healing activity from last ten years, the collected data was summarized.
+Many wound healing formulations are available in diverse dosage forms which are having their advantages and disadvantages.
+An exhaustive literature survey was conducted for research articles on wound healing activity from the last ten years; the collected data were summarized.

 TABLE 1: LITERATURE EXPLORING WOUND HEALING ACTIVITY OF MEDICINAL PLANTS